windowsub0406/SelfDrivingCarND/SDC_project_1/README.md

 <img src="check_1.png" width="360" alt="Combined Image" />    <img src="result3_check.png" width="360" alt="Combined Image" />

 Unexpected lines are detected because of shadow.
-Some of lines will be filtered with slope threshold but the others will be not filtered.
+Some of lines will be filtered with slope filtering but the others will be not filtered.
 If I adjust parameters of canny or hough transform, I might erase outliers in the image.
 But the adjusted parameter is not a perfect parameter in all frames.
 So I have tried RANSAC and this is the result.